Skip to main content

 Screenshots discard nearly all origin information.
 They capture what appeared on a screen at some moment, but not the underlying file, device state, or capture conditions.

-This is why screenshots are frequently rejected outright in evidentiary contexts.
-They lack provenance and cannot be independently verified.
+This is why screenshots are often treated cautiously in formal review contexts.
+They lack provenance and are difficult to independently verify.

 • Cryptographic hashing to detect alteration